MrGunflame/big-gaming/README.md

 This project is licensed under the [GPL 3.0](https://github.com/MrGunflame/big-gaming/blob/master/LICENSE).
 Note that the project may bundle assets with their own respective licenses.

+The license decision is not yet final and might change in the future.

 ## Contribution

 I am not currently accepting code contribution until the decision which license to use is final.